arisuwine/shade-dumper/README.md

 # Shade Dumper: Internal CS2 Schema Dumper

-An internal offset dumper for Counter-Strike 2 for Windows.
+An internal offset dumper for Counter-Strike 2 on Windows.

 For educational purposes only.